ADVISORY FRANCE-SECURITY/NICE

-Live from outside the church in Nice where three people were killed in an attack
+Outside the church in Nice where 3 people were killed in attack

 NICE - Live from outside the church where a knife-wielding attacker shouting "Allahu Akbar" (God is Greatest) beheaded a woman and killed two other people on Thursday (October 29).